 Norway Summer - Day 9 : Snow

-At a lake I needed to steeply climb up a mountain.
+At a lake, I needed to steeply climb up a mountain slope.
 This route was much more remote and clearly harder.
-I needed to climb from rock to rock which was difficult because of the thick layer of snow.
-My socks immediately got wet again.
+I needed to climb from rock to rock, which was difficult because of the thick layers of snow.
+My socks quickly got wet again.
 On top were a few frozen lakes and more snow.
 This part was the toughest, but also one of the pretties of my vacation.
-After the top, the descent was less steep but still hard because of the snow.
+After the top, the descent was less steep but still difficult because of the snow.
 It was really beautiful, but too cold to stop for long periods of time.
 I carried some warmer clothes, but those would have been too hot to walk in.

 After the descent I reached a very long valley with a nice view over a glacier.
 It was again wet and muddy everywhere.
 Eventually I ended up 5 km south of Gjendesheim, which is where I had planned to start my hike.
-It was also the start of Besseggen, a route that all the tourists come here to walk.
-It was still pretty quiet in the area I was currently in, only in the evening I had met 2 people walking in the opposite direction.
-I was starting to get tired after all these days, but that was planned.
-During these last few days of a hike it's less important to hold back and eat enough, especially when you're close to a touristy area.
+It was also the start of Besseggen, a route that all the tourists came to walk.
+It was still pretty quiet in the area I was in, only in the evening I met 2 people walking in the opposite direction.
+I was slowly starting to get tired after all the days of hiking, but that was to be expected.